Research Finds Decline in Forest Cover in New England and New York

 include atmospheric, aquatic, and terrestrial sensor data, imagery, model

-New England Sustainability Consortium (NEST), and the Ecosystems Computing
+New England Sustainability Consortium (NEST).

 Want to help with science research on behalf of the environment?
 Citizen science projects need your help - counting species, monitoring water and weather and more.
 Sort by state, how much time you can spend, or topic to find the best project for you!

 The Business and Industry Association’s strategic economic plan for

 the state concludes that one of the best investments New Hampshire can

 make for a prosperous future is to develop a highly skilled workforce —